woossi0/suite/docs/usermanual/source/introduction/extensions.rst

 CSS Styling
 -----------

 The CSS Styling extension adds functionality to GeoServer to be able to style layers using a syntax that is similar to CSS (Cascading Style Sheets).
-CSS can be preferable to the standard Styled Layer Descriptor (SLD) styling method, due to the compactness and widespread familiarity of CSS.
+CSS can be preferable to the standard Styled Layer Descriptor (SLD) styling method, due to the compactness of CSS as well as greater familiarity.

 For more information about CSS styling in GeoServer, please see the `GeoServer CSS documentation <../geoserver/extensions/css/>`_.